appsmithorg/appsmith-docs/how-to-guides/oauth2-authorization-for-google-sheets.md

 ## **Integrating Google Sheets with Appsmith**

 In this guide, you’ll learn how to build an Appsmith dashboard that performs read, write and delete operations on a Google Sheet.
 Eventually, you can scale this dashboard to create CRMs or workflows that can communicate with necessary google sheets.
-Below are the steps to authorise appsmith to access your Google Sheet:
+Below are the steps to authorize appsmith to access your Google Sheet:

 1. First, you’ll have to create a new application on [Appsmith](https://app.appsmith.com/applications).
 2. A new application opens up an application titled `Untitled Application 1`; you can rename it by double-clicking on the existing one.
-3. Next, you’ll have to create a new data-source to interact with Google Sheets: To do this create a new API by clicking on the `+` icon on the left navigation.
+3. Next, you’ll have to create a new data-source to interact with Google Sheets: To do this, create a new API by clicking on the `+` icon on the left navigation.
 4. Add a new API and save it as a data source with the following URL: [https://sheets.googleapis.com](https://sheets.googleapis.com).
 5. You can also set the name of the data source; in this case, we’ll call it Gsheets.
 6. Now, navigate to the Gsheets data source and set the following configuration: